What is accreditation?

 - Graduate school: most graduate programs will only accept students with degrees from accredited schools

-How long has East Central College been accredited and when did ECC last undergo accreditation?
+How long has East Central College been accredited?

 What is the Higher Learning Commission?